WLCG-AuthZ-WG/common-jwt-profile/profile.md

 </table>

 Note the combination of **nbf** (not before) (or **iat**) and **exp** (expiration) provides a notion of token valid lifetime.
 WLCG token issuers MUST issue Access tokens with a valid lifetime of less than 6 hours; they SHOULD aim for a token lifetime of 20 minutes.
 Resource providers MUST NOT accept tokens that have validity longer than 6 hours.
 As a pragmatic guard against minor clock skews, they SHOULD accept expired tokens that are expired by less than 60 seconds.
-See the recommendations in [sections 5.3](https://tools.ietf.org/html/rfc6750#section-5.3) and [5.2](https://tools.ietf.org/html/rfc6750#section-5.2) in RFC 6750.
+See the recommendations in [sections 5.3](https://tools.ietf.org/html/rfc6750#section-5.3) and [5.2](https://tools.ietf.org/html/rfc6750#section-5.2) in RFC6750.
 These tokens are purposely shorter-lived as they do not have a token revocation mechanism; the token lifetime should be shorter than the expected revocation response time for authorizations.

 ### Refresh tokens and token revocation